guilhermemtr/Weighted-Flooding-Simulator/README.md

 ### Building The Sources
 We provide a `Makefile` for compiling the source code of the project.
+The simulator relies on a library `<sys/sysinfo.h>` that (to the best of our knowledge) is not available in MacOS.
 The `Makefile` allows for compiling three distinct targets:
 - ```make bench``` compiles `benchmark.cc` (and all other necessary files), generating executable `bench-bin`.
 The purpose of this executable is benchmarking the performance of the `WFF` protocol via simulations (the results of the benchmarks are written to [`.csv`](https://en.wikipedia.org/wiki/Comma-separated_values) files).